 Those are great lyrics.
 As are the closing lines:

-And fear walk hand in hand
+Quick to judge Quick to anger Slow to understand Ignorance and prejudice And fear walk hand in hand

 As for the cover, well, when you’re attempting to convince the rest of your band to cover a Rush tune, a lot of effort is involved; hence all of the sonic oddities.
 If we were to ever tackle this one, I’d push for using a female vocalist because women can sing in a much more pissed off manner about injustice than men ever will be able to.